Billboard Logo

 1905 – 1950

 In September 1905, the first issues appeared, containing a regular column on music.
-That same year, the magazine updated its logo, using a more serious bold serif font for the word “Billboard.”
+That same year, the magazine updated its logo, using a more serious, bold serif font for the word “Billboard.”
 The extensions and curves were retained only for the letter “h” in “The” article at the top.
 All but the initial letters were typed in lowercase.
-The black color conveyed the seriousness and competence of the publication.
+The black color conveyed the publication’s seriousness and competence.

 1950 – 1961

-The year 1950 is marked by two events in the history of Billboard.
+The year 1950 is marked by two events in Billboard’s history.
 First, in November, the print magazine changed its format to a five-column tabloid.
 Second, the magazine’s logo was repainted with a pale orange hue and given a new bold font with contrasting stroke widths.
 The black shadows around the letters made the serifs more pronounced.

 1961 – 1963